blockspacer/fuchsia-cobalt/README.md

 library whose job is to encode Observation2s using one of several privacy-preserving encodings, and send Envelopes to the shuffler.

+### src/test_app2
+This directory contains the code for a linux test client for cobalt.

 ### src/registry
 This directory contains the implementation of Cobalt's config registration system.
 A client that wants to use Cobalt starts by registering configurations